jirutka/rsql-parser/README.md

 How to add custom operators
 ---------------------------

 Aren't the built-in operators enough for you?
 This parser can be simply enhanced by custom FIQL-like comparison operators, so you can add your own!
-Just write an AST nodes for your operators (extend [ComparisonNode]), extend [RSQLNodesFactory] and extend [RSQLVisitor] interface.
+Just write an AST nodes for your operators (extend [ComparisonNode]), then extend [RSQLNodesFactory] class and [RSQLVisitor] interface.

 Look at [CustomOperatorsTest] for an example.